PhilT/arch_installer/README.md

 ## Usage

+I need SSH keys for access to my github and bitbucket repos.
+For testing I have a Windows host and VirtualBox VM guest.

-Boot an Arch Linux Live CD and run the following commands:
+Boot an Arch Linux Live CD (https://www.archlinux.org/download/) and run the following commands:

     systemctl start sshd
     passwd
     ip a

-copy over the SSH keys to be used for the machine:
+On the host, copy over the SSH keys to be used for the machine (I use the host ones for testing):

-    scp .ssh/id_rsa* root@ipaddress:~
+    scp ~/.ssh/id_rsa* root@ipaddress:~

 then ssh into the ip address shown and run install.sh which will ask you for a hostname and password (used for root and your user):

     ssh root@ipaddress
     INSTALL=all bash <(curl -Ls http://goo.gl/tKEBG9)

+I do it this way round as I don't always have sshd available on the host (Windows machine).
+Also, SSHing into the guest to run the install gives you scrollback on the host (and it's easier to copy the command to run or rerun it).

 Non-interactive install (handy for testing):